Are you Victim of Mom Funk?

-At some point in each one of our lives, we have all fallen into mom funk, day in and day out we get through the days just going through the motions… We get up.
-We get the family ready.
-We clean the house; some of us go to work.
-We run errands.
+At some point in each one of our lives, we have all fallen into mom funk, day in and day out we get through the days just going through the motions… We get up, get the family ready, and we clean the house; some of us go to work.
+Our days are filled with errands.
 We take care of our toddlers and babies while the bigger kids are at school.
-The big kids come home from school and we help with homework, run to sports practices, music lessons, etc and then it is up to use to make dinner and then shoo the kids off to bed so that we can collapse in bed and do it all over again.
+The big kids come home from school and we help with homework, run to sports practices, music lessons, etc. We then have to figure out what’s for dinner, followed by cleaning.
+Finally, when we are most exhausted we shoo the kids off to bed so that we can collapse in bed and do it all over again.
 During the day did we do anything for ourselves?
 Did we have fun?
 Did we have the thought of I wouldn’t change this for anything?
-If you answered no to these questions you might just be suffering from mom funk, so how do you recover from mom funk and learn to love life again?
+If you answered no to these questions you might just be suffering from mom funk.
+So how do you recover from mom funk and learn to love life again?

 Finding Joy in the Journey